-As we were analysing a new GandCrab variant caught by our system, we noticed what seemed to be a new field of information found inside the same function.
-The added hardcoded “&advert=+380668846667” can be seen in the below.
+As we were analyzing a new GandCrab variant caught by our system, we noticed what seemed to be a new field of information found inside the same function.
+The added hardcoded “&advert=+380668846667” can be seen in the image below.

 After some basic digging on the numeric part of the field, “+380668846667”, we finally came across a thread from the Russian hacking site forum.exploit.in.
 This thread was started by a certain member nicknamed “Shut Up,” who was apparently asking for donations for “sick children.”
 It was baffling to find such a plea in this sort of criminal community.
-This might be the same reason for the other members to be sceptics and do investigation.
+This might be the same reason why the other members were skeptical and decided to investigate.